Hernan-90/TodosGamers/README.md

 ## Usage

-1.Clone the repository to your local machine: git clone https://github.com/Hernan-90/TodosGamersChallenge.git
+1. Clone the repository to your local machine: git clone https://github.com/Hernan-90/TodosGamersChallenge.git

-2.Move into the folder TodosGamersChallenge: cd TodosGamersChallenge
+2. Move into the folder TodosGamersChallenge: cd TodosGamersChallenge

-3.Create node_modules folder and install project dependencies: npm install or yarn
+3. Create node_modules folder and install project dependencies: npm install or yarn

-4.Start the development server to run the project locally: npm run dev
+4. Start the development server to run the project locally: npm run dev